JOJ0/discodos/README.md

 Make sure git and python can be executed from everywhere (adjust your PATH environment variable accordingly).

-During the Python setup on Windows choose "Customize installation" and make sure you select the following options:
+During the Python setup on Windows choose "Customize installation" and select the following options:

 - pip
 - py launcher
 - Associate files with Python (requires the py launcher)
 - Add Python to environment variables

+## Initial Setup

 ### Linux / MacOS